philipMLdatascientist/Exploring-Customer-Segmentation-Via-PCA-and-Clustering/README.md

 I changed all binary categorical features to 0/1 and removed the remaining 8 categorical columns.
 Due to Euclidean distance, I cannot perform clustering on nominal data, however, I can use PCA to reduce data dimensionality, extract the data signal, and create more meaningful orthogonal features which should enhance clustering via noise reduction.

-I created a scree plot to determine how many principal components should be included in my analysis.
+I normalized the data and created a scree plot to determine how many principal components should be included in my analysis.
 The elbow was noted at 5, possibly 6.
 Therefore, I created a chart that showed 50% of the variability is explained by 5 components.
 However, to reach 80% (rule of thumb) required 15 features!
 This highlights the curse of dimensionality.
 I created a 3d scatter plot of the first 3 components and arbitrarily chose to color by the "Churn Value" feature.
 Two distinct clusters were noted.

 I also created a loading table to measure how each numeric feature loaded during the principal component analysis.